muhammadmp97/TeleBot/README.md

     ->rightToLeft()
     ->get();
 ```
-Next use it like this:
+Then you can use it as bellow:
 ```php
 $tg->sendMessage([
     // Other parameters